 The text reflects a Christian worldview as well as viewpoints of the Austrian school of economics that lean toward free enterprise and limited government.
-An example of the Christian worldview would be the reference to the Ten Commandments' prohibitions against stealing and coveting as one of the bases of property rights.
-An example of the Austrian School viewpoint is the text's treatment of the New Deal in a fairly critical manner.
+An example of the Christian worldview would be the reference to the Ten Commandments' prohibitions against stealing and coveting as one basis of property rights.
+An example of the Austrian School viewpoint is the text's treatment of the New Deal in a fairly critical manner as an unconstitutional expansion of government power.
 (To get a clear sense of what makes this textbook unique, you can read the first chapter for free by clicking here and scrolling down to "Sample Chapter and Table of Contents.")

-The text goes beyond the superficial to raise challenging questions.
+The text poses challenging questions.
 For example, in discussing zoning laws, it points out the desire of people to not have noisy factories built next to their homes.
 But then it raises the problem of fragmented families because people often travel long distances to the workplace rather than working close to home, partly because of zoning laws.

-Each chapter concludes with a "Study Guide."
+Each chapter concludes with a study guide with a number of components.
 The study guide has a summary of the chapter which is very helpful for students who might get overwhelmed with information and ideas.
-"Points of Emphasis," identifies key points to remember.
-A series of questions probes for both comprehension and thoughtful analysis; these might be used either for discussion or written responses.
+"Points of Emphasis" identifies key points to remember.
+A series of questions probes for both comprehension and thoughtful analysis; these questions might be used either for discussion or written responses.
 Students might write out definitions or explanations for the list of keywords, terms, and names.
 Suggested activities include both independent and interactive projects, most of which require some research.
 Each chapter's study guide includes at least one debatable question such as, "Prepare a case either to support or oppose the following position: 'Working conditions would be horrendous if it were not for the efforts of labor unions'" (p.
 162).
 These questions can be used for actual debate or for written position papers.
-Recommended reading suggestions are at the end of the study guides for most chapters.
+Recommended reading suggestions are at the end of most chapters' study guides.

-The fourth edition, published in 2018, is a hardcover textbook.
+The fourth edition of Basic Economics, published in 2018, is a hardcover textbook.
 While the interior is printed in black and white and has no illustrations, the formatting is much improved from earlier editions.
 The text itself runs only the width of about two-thirds of the page.
-Sidebars and definitions are sometimes featured in the other third of the page, but there's more white space, The overall effect of this reformatting is to make the textbook much more readable.
+Sidebars and definitions are sometimes featured in the other third of the page, but there's more white space per page than there used to be, The overall effect of this reformatting is to make the textbook much more readable.